GSA/fpki-guides/_includes/apple_trust_store_installation.md

 1. Launch **Safari**.
 2. Navigate to the COMMON root CA certificate: http://http.fpki.gov/fcpca/fcpca.crt.<br>
-> System message appears: *The website is trying to open Settings to show you a configuration profile.
+> System message says: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*<br>
 3. Click **Allow**.<br>
 > The COMMON Configuration Profile appears.<br>
 4. Click **More Details** and then the COMMON certificate entry.